Notice: Important Changes to the Registration Renewal Application Process

 Once your complete application is received, it will be assessed against the criteria for registration.
-Based on information obtained during the renewal application process, should the CLPNM determine that an in-depth registration assessment is required, you will be required to submit additional documentation and pay the registration assessment fee.
-Your renewal application will not be processed, nor will a registration decision be made, until the assessment is complete and a decision is made regarding your eligibility for ongoing registration.
-This assessment process can take up to 8 weeks once all information is received; therefore, it is important to renew your registration early to avoid additional fees and/or the expiry of your current registration.
+Based on information obtained during the renewal application process, the CLPNM may determine that a more in-depth registration assessment is required.
+If this is the case, you will be required to submit additional documentation and pay the registration assessment fee.
+Your renewal application will not be processed, nor will a registration decision be made, until the assessment is complete, and a decision is made regarding your eligibility for ongoing registration.
+This assessment process can take up to 8 weeks once all information is received; therefore, it is important to submit your renewal application early to avoid additional fees and/or the expiry of your current registration.

-Note that your current year’s registration authorizes you to practise up to and including November 30th.
-If your CLPNM registration is in default or is cancelled, at any time, you are not authorized to practise as an LPN in the province of Manitoba.
+Without active CLPNM registration, you are not authorized to practise as an LPN in the province of Manitoba.
 Unauthorized practice is subject to penalty fees and disciplinary action and possible prosecution under The Licensed Practical Nurses Act.
 Additionally, the matter may be referred to the CLPNM Investigation Committee or Board of Directors for review.

 Resigning Your Registration

 If you do not intend to practise in Manitoba in the upcoming registration year, please take the time to advise the CLPNM that you are resigning.
 This allows us to keep better statistics about the profession and assists in health human resource planning for the province.
-You can advise us by logging into your online renewal profile, and by making the change in the “confirmation” tab.
+You can advise us by logging into your online registration profile, and clicking the button beside the inactive registration box.